sinedied/genaiscript/README.md

 $`Write a 'hello world' poem.`;
 ```

 The `$` function is a template tag that creates a prompt.
-The prompt is then sent to the LLM (you configured), which generates the poem.
+The prompt is then sent to the LLM (you configured), which generates the poem. `$` is ambient and injected into the global context by the GenAIScript runtime.
+You don't need to import it.

 Let's make it more interesting by adding files, data and structured output.
 Say you want to include a file in the prompt, and then save the output in a file.
 You can write the following script: